lawrencehook/remove-youtube-suggestions/README.md

 $ web-ext run
 ```

-This will open a firefox window with the current state of the extension running.
+The commands above will open Firefox with the current state of the add-on installed.
 https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/